Women can achieve elegant, glamorous, effortless beauty with our treatments.

 Why choose the Columbus Institute of Plastic Surgery for your body contouring procedure?

-At the Columbus Institute of Plastic Surgery, top plastic surgeons Dr. Shah and Dr. Centeno specialize in both non-surgical and surgical body contouring procedures.
-As national leaders in body contouring surgery, they combine decades of experience with knowledge of the latest advances to deliver the very best results for their patients.
+At the Columbus Institute of Plastic Surgery, top plastic surgeon Dr. Shah specializes in both non-surgical and surgical body contouring procedures.
+As national leaders in body contouring surgery, we combine decades of experience with knowledge of the latest advances to deliver the very best results for their patients.

 Are non-surgical body contouring treatments for me?